Tabrizian/dtp/README.md

 ## Report and Usage

-Please refer to this pdf document for the project goal and usage.
+Please refer to this [this](./final-report.pdf) document for the project goal and usage.